ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 The goal of the Transport Services architecture is to provide a common, flexible, and reusable interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions.

-This document is developed in parallel with the specification of the Transport Services API {{I-D.trammell-taps-interface}} and Implementation {{I-D.brunstrom-taps-impl}} documents.
+This document is developed in parallel with the specification of the Transport Services API {{draft-trammell-taps-interface}} and Implementation {{draft-brunstrom-taps-impl}} documents.

 # Background